Columbia River Treaty: Canada

-In Canada, British Columbia Premier W. A. C. Bennett and his Social Credit Government were responsible for the development of infrastructure throughout the province during the 1950s and 1960s.
+British Columbia Premier W. A. C. Bennett and his Social Credit Government were responsible for the development of infrastructure throughout the province during the 1950s and 1960s.
 Bennett was the Canadian force behind the Columbia River Treaty and as a believer in the development of public power, he created and promoted a "Two Rivers Policy".
 This policy outlined the hydroelectric development of two major rivers within the province of British Columbia: the Peace River and the Columbia River.
 Bennett wanted to develop the Peace River to fuel northern expansion and development, while using the Columbia River to provide power to growing industries throughout the province.

-The ongoing negotiations of the Columbia River Treaty provided a unique opportunity for W. A. C. Bennett to fulfil his Two Rivers Policy by working around British Columbia's monetary issues.
+The ongoing negotiations of the Columbia River Treaty provided a unique opportunity for Bennett to fulfil his Two Rivers Policy by working around British Columbia's monetary issues.
 During the 1950s, the government of British Columbia lacked the funds necessary to develop both the Columbia and Peace rivers and privately owned utility BC Electric was unwilling to pay for hydroelectric development on these rivers.
 Therefore, the BC Energy Board recommended that hydroelectric development be undertaken as a public venture.
 On 1 August 1961 Bill 5 was proposed to the BC legislature calling for provincial control over BC Electric and creation of the Peace River Power Development Company.
 Later that month, Bill 5 was passed into law paving the way for the creation of BC Hydro in 1963, completing Bennett's vision of "public power".
 BC Hydro thereafter consisted of BC Electric, the Peace River Power Development Company and the BC Power Commission.
 The creation of a government-owned power entity allowed Bennett to finance the dams and powerhouses on the Columbia at lower interest rates, thus reducing the cost.
-Next, the BC-Canada Agreement of 8 July 1963 designated BC Hydro as the entity responsible for Canadian dams outlined in the treaty and annual operations of the treaty.
+The BC-Canada Agreement of 8 July 1963 designated BC Hydro as the entity responsible for Canadian dams outlined in the treaty and annual operations of the treaty.

-Lastly, Bennett directed the negotiations for a Canadian Entitlement sales agreement which provided the funds to develop both the Columbia and the Peace rivers simultaneously.
+Bennett directed the negotiations for a Canadian Entitlement sales agreement which provided the funds to develop both the Columbia and the Peace rivers simultaneously.
 Since it was illegal for Canada to export power during the 1950s and 1960s, the funds provided by the Columbia River Treaty entitlement were the only affordable way for British Columbia to develop both rivers, thus the treaty became integral to Bennett's vision of power in British Columbia.
 With the cash received from the sale of the additional power generation of the Canadian Entitlement (approximately C$274.8 million in September 1964 for the first 30 years) the BC government proceeded to develop power facilities on both the Columbia and Peace Rivers, fulfilling Bennett's 'Two River Policy'.

 In short, BC pursued the Columbia River Treaty because it provided a unique opportunity for hydroelectric development that otherwise would not have been possible (due to the financial situation of the province during that period).
 It was the hope that these developments would promote industrial growth within the province and help expand the economy.